- 6G is the sixth-generation wireless technology for digital cellular networks.

 In addition to providing much higher throughput, 6G’s higher frequencies will enable significantly faster sampling rates.
 This will further enhance the performance of 5G applications and unlock the potential of increasingly data-hungry applications across the realms of wireless imaging and sensing.

-6G networks are also expected to provide extreme coverage extension (including coverage undersea, in high altitude, and in space) while consuming low power.
+6G networks are also expected to provide extreme coverage extension (including coverage undersea, in high altitudes, and in space) while consuming low power.
 However, this will require a complete redesign of the core network.

 When To Expect It?